Kraków City Council: Election results

+2024

+All 43 seats on the city council were being contested in the 2024 election.

 2018

 All 43 seats on the city council were being contested in the 2018 election.

 2014

 All 43 seats on the city council were being contested in the 2014 election.

 2010

 All 43 seats on the city council were being contested in the 2010 election.

 2006

 All 43 seats on the city council were being contested in the 2006 election.

 2002

 All seats on the city council were being contested in the 2002 election.
 The number of seats was lowered from 75 to 43.

+1998

+All seats on the city council were being contested in the 1998 election.

+1994

+All seats on the city council were being contested in the 1994 election.

+1990

+All seats on the city council were being contested in the 1990 election.